 At Whole Foods Market, we rebranded all acquired companies with one exception: a legacy brand (Mrs. Gooch’s) in Southern California.
 Local customers and employees were so invested in the Mrs. Gooch’s name that we permanently branded the La Jolla location in-store cafe as Mrs. Gooch’s to preserve the vested brand equity and recognize the brand’s heritage.
 It was a brand reputation win-win, for customers, employees, and investors.
 Ironically I now live in Southern California.
 Every time I drive past the Whole Foods / Mrs. Gooch’s Cafe sign I remember the value of arbitration and win-win M&A co-branding deal negotiation.

-Proactive pre- and post-merger brand integration planning coupled with a sound implementation process can mitigate uncertainty, clarify the intent of the merger to customers, employees and investors, and ultimately determine a merger’s success or failure.
+Proactive pre- and post-deal brand integration planning coupled with a sound implementation process can mitigate uncertainty, clarify the intent of the acquisition or merger to customers, employees and investors, and ultimately determine an M&A deal’s success or failure.